Reviews You Can Rely On

 Credit: Rob Gaedtke

-We don't often see a 4-person tent score so high in this category, let alone two.
-The MSR Habitude 4 and The North Face Sequoia 4 both have just enough room, features, and comforts to rise to the top.
-The Habitude 4 offers 62.4 square feet of floor space, a perfectly sized vestibule, and seven pockets, making this tent worth a look for those not interested in the setups for 6+ people.
-The Sequoia 4 has a 6' 3" height profile and a larger than normal vestibule, making the 58.1 square foot space feel large.
-And when you prop up the awning, it feels even better.
+We don't often see a 4-person tent score so high in this category.
+The MSR Habitude 4 has just enough room, features, and comforts to rise to the top.
+It offers 62.4 square feet of floor space, a perfectly sized vestibule, and seven pockets, making it worth a look for those not interested in setups for 6+ people.

 Floor Plans